Michael00777/docs/GoogleCloudPlatform/Networking.md

 -------------
 Here we discuss the concepts and best practices while working with the Networking construct in GCP.

+NOTE: Use this as a guide https://medium.com/@earlg3/google-cloud-architect-exam-study-materials-5ab327b62bc8

 VPC
 ---
+All GCP projects start with a **default** network

 External-IP-Addressing
 -------------